Skip Ribbon Commands

 Water Resources in Mauritius

-The main source of domestic water supply is ground water (50%) which is abstracted through 163 boreholes.
-The remaining 50% is derived from surface sources such as impounding reservoirs and river in takes.
+Groundwater accounts for 46 % of domestic water supply which is abstracted through 181 boreholes.
+The remaining 54% is derived from surface sources such as impounding reservoirs and river intakes.

 Water Resources